Navalny activist flees Russia as top aides report threatening letters | Politics

 Navalny activist flees Russia as top aides report threatening letters

-An activist ally of Kremlin critic Alexei Navalny told Reuters on Thursday she had fled Russia to avoid arrest, while two of his top aides said they had received letters with threats to themselves and their families.
-Violetta Grudina, who was barred from standing for election last year in the Arctic port city of Murmansk, did not say where she had gone, when she had left or how.
+An activist ally of Kremlin critic Alexei Navalny told Reuters on Thursday she had fled Russia to avoid jail, while two of his top aides said they had received letters with threats to themselves and their families.

-An activist ally of Kremlin critic Alexei Navalny told Reuters on Thursday she had fled Russia to avoid arrest, while two of his top aides said they had received letters with threats to themselves and their families.
+An activist ally of Kremlin critic Alexei Navalny told Reuters on Thursday she had fled Russia to avoid jail, while two of his top aides said they had received letters with threats to themselves and their families.
+Violetta Grudina, 32, who was barred from standing for election last year in the Arctic port city of Murmansk, said she fled with her 11-year-old son and her dog in December.
+She declined to reveal her location and said only she was in Europe.

-Violetta Grudina, who was barred from standing for election last year in the Arctic port city of Murmansk, did not say where she had gone, when she had left or how.
-"There wasn't much choice.
-I'm on a wanted list in Russia and prison lies in store for me," Grudina said in a short message sent via the Telegram app.
+"In principle I was prepared to stay in Russia and go to jail...
+(But) I had to think of my son and to leave to ensure him a safe future," Grudina said by phone.
+She declined to say exactly how she had managed to get out of Russia while being barred from leaving town, but said it was extremely uncomfortable, took several days, and involved transport by car, plane, bus and on foot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)